The Master of Light

 I adored the warmth of his Valencian beach scenes, I marvelled at his effortless technique and I gasped at the scale of his canvases, including the awesome undertaking of the “Visions of Spain” panels.

-Over the past 20 years I have studied many of Sorolla’s paintings in galleries and exhibitions and read many books about his life and work.
+Over the past quarter of a century I have studied many of Sorolla’s paintings in galleries and exhibitions and read many books about his life and work.

-In 2009, after spending 2 days at the breathtaking Sorolla exhibition at the Prado, I decided to set up this site in the hope that it would enable others the chance to get to know more about the life and work of Joaquin Sorolla - a man whom I believe was one of the world's greatest painters.
+In 2009, after spending 2 days at the breathtaking Sorolla exhibition at the Prado, I decided to set up this site in the hope that it would enable others the chance to get to know more about the life and work of Joaquin Sorolla - a man whom I believe was possibly history’s greatest painter.

 As an artist myself, I have been particularly keen to try to source reproductions that are both large enough and of the right quality and colouring to reflect the originals.

-For those wanting to study Sorolla in more depth I have included links to a number of resources, including the Museo Sorolla in Madrid which should be a must for any visitor to that great city.
+For those wanting to study Sorolla in more depth I have included links to a number of resources, including the wonderful Museo Sorolla which should be a must for any visitor to Madrid.